-Leading underwriter of Sustainable Bonds
+Leading advisor and underwriter for Sustainable Bonds

 Sustainable acting and managing are founding principles and part of the Cooperative DNA